MeowingInsanely/Monsters_vs_Players/README.md

 # Monsters_vs_Players

-A minecraft a Spigot plugin that is similar to the board game "Werewolf" & the famous online game "Town of Salem".
+A Spigot plugin that is similar to the board game "Werewolf" & the famous online game "Town of Salem".

-=== Still on progress ===
+=== Still in progress ===